KNowledgeOnWebScale/walder/README.md

   version: 0.1.0
 x-walder-resources:  # Directories used by Walder - OPTIONAL
   root:  # Path to the root folder of the directories used by Walder (absolute or relative to the directory containing the config file) - OPTIONAL (default: .)
-  views:  # Path to directory containing template (view) files (absolute or relative to the root folder) - OPTIONAL (default: views)
+  views:  # Path to directory containing view template files (absolute or relative to the root folder) - OPTIONAL (default: views)
   pipe-modules:  # Path to directory containing local pipe modules (absolute or relative to the root folder) - OPTIONAL (default: pipe-modules)
   public:  # Path to directory containing all files that should be available statically (e.g. stylesheets) (absolute or relative to the root folder) - OPTIONAL (default: public)
-  layouts: # Path to directory containing all files that can be used by template files (absolute or relative to the root folder) - OPTIONAL (default: layouts)
+  layouts: # Path to directory containing all layout template files that can be used by view template files (absolute or relative to the root folder) - OPTIONAL (default: layouts)
 x-walder-datasources:  # Default list of data sources
   - ...  # E.g. link to SPARQL endpoint or a GraphQL-LD query
 paths:  # List of path entries